Dead or Alive: Dimensions: Controversy

 To avoid possible legal issues, Nintendo's long time Scandinavian distributor Bergsala decided against releasing Dead or Alive: Dimensions in Sweden, Norway, and Denmark.
 The concerns were raised when an internet forum user commented that three underage characters in the game could be viewed from angles that could be considered lascivious.

 Concerns in relation to the game also rose in Australia, when certain media outlets criticized the PG rating for the game.
 After careful consideration, the Australian Classification Board came to the conclusion that it was not given sufficient information at the time to give it a correct classification.
 The game's PG rating was subsequently revoked.
 Nintendo has then resubmitted the game with a more detailed analysis of the game's content.
 The game was subsequently given the next rating after PG, the M rating, which allows any age to still purchase the game, but is recommended for more mature audiences.

 Reception

-Dead or Alive: Dimensions had consistently favorable reviews.
-It earned an aggregated score 79/100 at Metacritic.
+Dead or Alive: Dimensions received "generally favorable reviews", according to review aggregator Metacritic.
+It earned an aggregated score of 82.02% from GameRankings.
 In Japan, Famitsu gave it a score of 36 out of 40.

 Nintendo Power review praised the "top-notch" cutscenes and the "fast and furious as ever" gameplay, but warned against the 3D effect, as well as having problems with the Tag Mode feature.
 According to VideoGamer.com, "the Street Pass feature is nice and the controls work well, but the framerate suffers online, and the Chronicle Mode is a narrative mess."
 GameZone opined that "loads of modes, plenty of unlockable extra goodies, and a very functional multiplayer make Dimensions a series that not only fans must buy, but any gamer with even the slightest itch for a quality portable fighting game.
 If you’ve been waiting for the next must-buy 3DS title, this is it, folks."

+On November 11, 2011, Tecmo Koei released materials from its earnings presentation, showing that Dead or Alive: Dimensions had sold 310,000 units worldwide.